ohhappyxd/UCB-CS61B-sp21/proj2/gitlet-design.md

 #### Fields

-1. id
+1. <code>public String id</code> A unique id of the Commit.
-2. parent1
+2. <code>public Commit parent1</code> First parent of the Commit.
-3. parent2
+3. <code>public Commit parent2</code> Second parent of the Commit.
-4. timestamp
+4. <code>timestamp</code> The time the Commit was created.
-5. message
+5. <code>message</code> The message of this Commit.
-6. mappingToBlob
+6. <code>mappingToBlob</code> A mapping of SHA-1 hash of blobs to the files in the blobs directory.

 ## Algorithms